 I have been verbally and psychologically battered and abused.
 I’ve been threatened with bodily harm, and threatened to be shot right between the eyes.
 I’ve been kicked in the groin; I had to watch while my ex sexually molested my daughter and not dare interfere for fear of retaliation.

-Then 1 day, while my ex was grabbing and hurting my daughter, I reached out and grabbed her, telling her to stop.
+Then one day, while my ex was grabbing and hurting my daughter, I reached out and grabbed her, telling her to stop.
 There ended up being a red mark on her neck.
 She called 911 so fast and had me arrested, that my head was spinning with disbelief.
 When trying to tell the officer that I was provoked and that she was hurting my daughter and that I was protecting my daughter, he told me that I had better keep quiet.
 I’d charge you with a felony if I could, he said.

 We met at a singles get together in July, 1995.
 She seemed very friendly and outgoing and liked a variety of activities.
 We began dating, and in a few months we were getting pretty serious.
 In December 1995, we became engaged.
 In March 1996, when we went to get our Marriage License, she informed me that she wasn’t ‘officially’ divorced.
 She had to file those papers first, then we could apply for the Marriage License.
 She never mentioned to me that she wasn’t divorced or free to marry.
 I was a bit shocked.
 We went ahead with the wedding in April 1996.